mlcommons/algorithmic-efficiency/RULES.md

 </p>

 - ρ_s(τ) = (1 / n_p) * [number of problems where r(p, s) <= τ]
   - Need to be careful about weighting tasks to not favor any data modality.
-We might need to weight the problems somehow to handle different numbers of models on a given dataset
+We might need to weigh the problems somehow to handle different numbers of models on a given dataset

 **The area between a submitted performance profile rho_s(tau) and the performance profile of the reference implementation will be used as a score to compare submissions, where the area is computed by integrating \log\tau from [0, \inf) OR \tau from [1, \inf), whether or not to log scale is a decision to be made after further investigation.**